F13b/cadex-test/README.md

 An application with 2 pages has been implemented: the main page and the contact page with the form.
 Both pages are adapted for small devices and tablets.

-The application is available at the <link href="https://preeminent-pastelito-cc6bd7.netlify.app/">ссылке</link>
+The application is available at the [link](https://preeminent-pastelito-cc6bd7.netlify.app/)

 ## Stack